NoxWings/Caelum-Engine/external/README.txt

 Place here any dependency file for the project caelum engine

-./lib/  --> libraries to be linked with project caelum ./include/ --> needed include files to be used BY caelum engine
+./bin/  --> libraries to be dinamicaly linked with Caelum-Engine ./lib/  --> libraries to be statically linked with Caelum-Engine ./include/ --> needed include files to be used BY caelum engine

 This should be used for depencies that do not have an installer,